crossplane/crossplane/design/one-pager-managed-resource-api-design.md

 * _External resource_.
 An actual resource that exists outside Kubernetes, typically in the cloud.
 AWS RDS or GCP Cloud Memorystore instances are external resources.
-* _Provider_.
-The entity that owns the physical layer of the external resource.
-AWS, GCP and Azure are examples of this.
 * _Managed resource_.
 The Crossplane representation of an external resource.
 The `RDSInstance` and `CloudMemorystoreInstance` kinds are managed resources.
 * _Claim_.
 The Crossplane representation of a request for the allocation of a managed resource.
 Resource claims